2026 Primary Survey Results

 Question 10

-If elected, would you SUPPORT and VOTE YES on legislation such as H.R.
-450, which would repeal the National Firearms Act, which has been used by many Presidents to bypass Congress and declare firearms accessories illegal by fiat?
+If elected, would you SUPPORT and vote YES on legislation such as H.R.
+335 that would repeal the National Firearms Act, which has been used to subvert people’s right to own the tools they need to maintain freedom against tyrannical government?

 Scroll to the right to see all the results.
 Click on “View” to see each individual survey submitted.